 Keyword Description Example values Comment

-DELAY AY Time, in minutes or minutes:seconds, to One minute.
+DELAY Time, in minutes or minutes:seconds, to 1 One minute.

 delay before sending first time.
 0:30 Half minute.

 Default is 1 minute.

 EVERY Time, in minutes or minutes:seconds, 10 Ten minutes.

 between transmissions.
 9:45 9 3⁄4 minutes

 Default is 10 minutes.

 Use an extremely long interval (like

 1000000 for around two years) here to get

 a one time transmission.

 SENDTO Radio channel for transmission or "IG" to 1 Second radio

 send to Internet Gateway. channel.

-Default is the first, or only, radio channel IG Internet Gateway.
+Default is the first, or only, radio channel Internet Gateway.

 0.

 R0 Simulated channel

 "R" followed by a number simulates signal 0 reception.

 received on that channel.

 DEST Explicit destination field for AX.25 packet.
 CQ "SPEECH" and

 Normally you will want the default which "MORSE" are

 identifies the software version. special cases

 explained later.

 VIA Digipeater path.
 WIDE1-1 Upper case only.
 Default none.
 WIDE1-1,WIDE2-1 No spaces.
 MESSAGING Set the APRS Messaging attribute for a 0 Default value. position report. i.e. Data Type Indicator will be "=" instead of "!"
 1 Set attribute.
 OBJNAME Name for object, up to 9 characters.
-EOC Any printable Applies only to O BEACON.
-Hamfest characters including embedded spaces.
-LAT Latitude in signed decimal degrees 42.619 Both examples are (negative for south) or degrees ^ minutes hemisphere.
-42^37.14N equivalent.
-LONG Longitude in signed decimal degrees -71.34717 Both examples are (negative for west) or degrees ^ minutes hemisphere.
-71^20.83W equivalent.
+Applies only to O BEACON.
+EOC Hamfest Any printable characters including embedded spaces.
+LAT Latitude in signed decimal degrees (negative for south) or degrees ^ minutes hemisphere.
+42.619 42^37.14N Both examples are equivalent.
+LONG Longitude in signed decimal degrees (negative for west) or degrees ^ minutes hemisphere. -71.34717 71^20.83W Both examples are equivalent.
 ZONE Zone with latitude band for UTM coordinates.
 19T EASTING UTM coordinate.
 307504 NORTHING UTM coordinate.
-4721177 ALTITUDE Altitude in meters.
-90 or ALT SYMBOL Two different styles are available: S# More details (a) Exactly two characters specifying "Jet ski" below. symbol table / overlay and the symbol code. (b) A substring of the description.
+4721177 ALTITUDE or ALT Altitude in meters.
+90 SYMBOL Two different styles are available: (a) Exactly two characters specifying symbol table / overlay and the symbol code. (b) A substring of the description.
+S# "Jet ski" More details below.
 OVERLAY A single upper case letter or digit overlay character.
 S POWER Transmitter power in watts.
 50 HEIGHT Antenna height in feet.
 20 GAIN Antenna gain in dBi.
 6 DIR One of 8 directions, N, NE, E, SE, S, SW, W, or NW, for a directional antenna.
 Default is omni-directional.
 NE FREQ Where to contact you by voice or radio frequency for some other entity.
 MHz.
-146.955 TONE CTCSS tone required for specified radio 74.4 frequency.
+146.955 TONE CTCSS tone required for specified radio frequency.
 Hz.
-OFFSET Transmit offset in MHz0.60 MHz.
+74.4 OFFSET Transmit offset in MHz. -0.60 MHz.
 COMMENT Name, location, announcements, etc. COMMENTCMD Run specified command and insert result after the fixed part of comment. rxR'J>+!( Original intention was to insert base 91 compressed telemetry.
 COMPRESS Use 1 for compressed format.
 0 Human readable.
-COIVII ILLUU Note that power/height/gain gets 1 Compressed. converted to single radio range value in Compressed.
+Note that power/height/gain gets converted to single radio range value in 1 Compressed.